mixbytes/audits_public/solidity/POANetwork/audit_en.md

 *Fixed at [40a07ebd12bc2cc0716d4a1eb8004d979619907d](https://github.com/poanetwork/poa-bridge-contracts/commit/40a07ebd12bc2cc0716d4a1eb8004d979619907d).*

 ##### 2. [U_ForeignBridge.sol: 124, 139](https://github.com/poanetwork/poa-parity-bridge-contracts/blob/d796891477e15823c7bdd5b0b2f9a38e10f17b94/contracts/upgradeable_contracts/U_ForeignBridge.sol#L124)
-`hash` should be used instead of `hashSender`, otherwise the signed number for `message` will never exceed 1, as `msg.sender` is enabled in `hashSender`.
-It appears only `hashSender` should be used to exclude dual signatures using the same validator (when invoking `messagesSigned` and `setMessagesSigned`).
+`hash` should be used instead of `hashSender`, otherwise the signatures number for `message` will never exceed 1, as `msg.sender` is included in `hashSender`.
+It appears only `hashSender` should be used to exclude dual signatures issued by the same validator (when invoking `messagesSigned` and `setMessagesSigned`).

 *Fixed at [PR 21](https://github.com/poanetwork/poa-bridge-contracts/pull/21).*

 ##### 3. [U_ForeignBridge.sol: 103](https://github.com/poanetwork/poa-parity-bridge-contracts/blob/d796891477e15823c7bdd5b0b2f9a38e10f17b94/contracts/upgradeable_contracts/U_ForeignBridge.sol#L103)
 If you increase the number of required validator signatures, tokens can be released multiple times:
 1)  Let’s say that `requiredSignatures` was 2, and you received the signature from the second validator and generated tokens for `recipient`;
-2)  In the contract `validatorContract` increased the number of `requiredSignatures` to 3;
+2)  In the contract `validatorContract` the number of `requiredSignatures` was increased to 3;
-3)  One of the validators (which is probably malicious) that hasn’t yet signed this `transactionHash`, sends a signature:
+3)  One of the validators (which is probably malicious) that hasn’t yet signed this `transactionHash`, sends a signature;
 4)  So, the token generation code is invoked once again, as the number `signed` is now 3, which is the same as the number of `requiredSignatures`.

 *`isAlreadyProcessed` method was added.
 A discussion of the solution is available in [PR 20](https://github.com/poanetwork/poa-bridge-contracts/pull/20).*